Documentation Index

 // Verify signature (see Step 3)

-const signature = req.headers["x-webhook-signature"] as string;
+const signature = req.headers["x-yativo-signature"] as string;

-const isValid = verifySignature(req.body, signature, process.env.YATIVO_WEBHOOK_SECRET!);
+const isValid = verifyWebhookSignature(req.body, signature, timestamp, process.env.YATIVO_WEBHOOK_SECRET!);

 if (!isValid) {